reframejs/reframe/docs/getting-started.template.md

 #### HTML-dynamic & DOM-static

-We display the current date.
+We display the current date
-We also display a timestamp so we can see when the page has been generated.
+and we also display a timestamp so we can see when the page has been generated.

 ~~~js
 !INLINE ../example/pages/DatePage.html.js
 ~~~

-If the current time would be 1/1/2018 1:37 PM then the source code would be
+If the current time would be 1/1/2018 1:37 PM then the HTML code would be

 ~~~html
 <!DOCTYPE html>